These cookies are required to enable core site functionality.

 Frankfurt is visually characterized by its skyline that is why it is also called “Mainhattan”.
 The most beautiful overview of the city can be enjoyed from the Main Tower.
 The most skyscrapers in Germany are located here 14 of 15 nationwide.

-But the city has more to offer than just banks and the stock exchange.
 The greatest German writer “Goethe” was born here and the Paulskirche was the place the first German parliament took place in 1848.
 The almost capital, is a combination of modernity with history.
 The beautiful old town around the city hall Römer, which was destroyed in the 2nd World War has now been completely rebuilt.
 35 half-timbered houses were restored using old wood from the period.
 It lasted from 2009 until 2018.

 But besides the history, you have to realize that Frankfurt also has a lot of modern things to offer.
 Frankfurt’s trade fairs are known worldwide, be it the IAA or the Frankfurt Book Fair, the largest in the world.
 This city manages to combine modernity with tradition.
 For strangers or new residents, Frankfurt often seems like a cold city at first glance, because of its skyscrapers but has many cosy little places which make life comfortable.
 The Main River shapes the entire cityscape.
 If you cross it at some points over the numerous bridges, you come to the so-called south bank, meeting place for young people and students.
 In addition to cheap street food, you will find meadows that invite you to linger.